dominik-pichler/Review_me_if_you_can/README.md

 <br>

-In the beginning the data is being fetched from the two API's utilizing a python script that runs in a *AWS Lamda Container* that is being executed once per day.
+In the beginning the data is being fetched from the two API's utilizing a python script that runs in a *AWS Lamda Container* that is being executed once per day (at midnight).
-The data fetched, is then stored in extraction tables in an *PostgreSQL* DB stored in an *AWS RDS Instance* (serving as central source of truth) and then automatically (via *AWS Lamda* again) processed into the bespoken ABT.
+Once the data has been fetched successfully, is then stored in extraction tables in a *PostgreSQL* DB stored in an *AWS RDS Instance* (serving as central source of truth) and then automatically (via *AWS Lamda* again) processed into the aforementioned ABT.

-In the meantime, an adapter (for now, running on-premise in a docker container), is daily fetching new booking data from the ABT, sends the reviews to a sentiment model (`sentiment_model.py`) that returns sentiment scores for each review.
+In the meantime, an adapter (also running in a different *AWS Lamda Container*), is daily fetching new review data from the ABT, sends the reviews to a sentiment model (`sentiment_model.py`) that returns sentiment scores for each review.
-After that, the data gets transformed into a graph-structure and then added to an on-premise *Neo4J* Database (dockerized) to store the KG.
+After that, the data gets transformed into a graph-structure and then added to an on-premise *Neo4J* Database (dockerized) via a python script:  `src/KG_Building_Handler.py`.

 Through this procedure described above, the KG is continuously fed with the newest data available and therefore constantly evolving.
+The resulting KG then contains the following set of nodes and edges, per row in the original ABT:
 ![KG_Architecture](drawings/KG_Architecture.svg)
+**Side Node:** During the initial creation, the edges to the *Qualitiy Indiction* are only available for a subgroup (The training set) , as those are edges that should be learned with the help of *TransE*.
 <br>

 ## Technologies used: